SForce-Tech/SForce-Trading-Web/README.md

-# GymBuddy Web Application
+# SForceTrading Web Application

 ## Overview

-GymBuddy is a web application designed to manage user profiles, track orders, view reports, and handle various integrations.
+SForceTrading is a web application designed to manage user profiles, track orders, view reports, and handle various integrations.
 The application is built using React, TypeScript, and Material-UI (MUI) for the UI components.

 ## Features